nilesh-parab/selenium_heroku/README.md

 # selenium_heroku
-selenium_heroku is job scheduler for Node.js.
+This sample app is job scheduler for Node.js with webdriver deployed on Heroku platform.
 It allows you to schedule jobs (arbitrary functions) for execution at specific dates, time, every minute.
-You can schedule more the one task, in clock.js file to execute and worker.js will be listening to the redis and once the job is dispatched worker will publish the requested job. clock and worker file will be connected through redis.
+You can schedule more than one task, in clock.js file to execute and worker.js will be listening to the redis and once the job is dispatched worker will publish the requested job.
+Clock and worker file are connected through redis.

 ## Project Structure